Our quarterly roundup of news, information, events, and more

 Dining Out For Life celebrates the experience of enjoying a special meal with friends and family while also raising funds for people living with HIV/AIDS.
 Choose one of our participating restaurants to dine at on April 27, and they will donate a percentage of food and beverage sales to APLA Health and Project Angel Food.

 S.T.A.G.E. is the longest-running annual benefit for HIV/AIDS worldwide, and this year it returns to the Saban Theatre in Beverly Hills.
-Stay tuned for announcements about the stars of Broadway, film, and television who will be joining us for the evening and when tickets will go on sale.
+This year, stars of Broadway, film, and television will come together to perform songs from “Icons & Idols.”
+Tickets now on sale!

 Long Beach Pride